 Visit the Scenic Hudson Valley.
 Drive from Manhattan to the charming towns and historic villages scattered throughout the Hudson Valley.
 Drive through the Westchester River Towns offering one-of-a-kind shops, exceptional dining with waterfront views, and charming villages.
 Cross over to Putnam County where you'll find the historic village of Cold Spring on the Hudson.
 Find several unique stores and Antique shops in Cold Spring.

-After a day of shopping the antique stores, dine in one of the many excellent Hudson Valley Restaurants.
+After a day of shopping the antique stores, eat-out in an excellent Hudson Valley Restaurant.
 Find the best places to eat, many offering Farm-To-Table cuisine supplied by local farms.
-Be sure o try some of the fabulous healthy and fresh foods along the Hudson River Valley.
+Be sure to try some of the fabulous healthy and fresh foods along the Hudson River Valley.

 Antique Shopping in Dutchess CountyIf you are planning to visit Dutchess, in the Hudson Valley of New York, be sure to visit the antique shops and antique malls in the small towns and villages of Dutchess County.
+Don't forget to bring that special antique that you've been waiting to have appraised.
 Visit

 The Rhinebeck Antiques Fair is an amazing antique venue offering many excellent antiques and crafts from dealers attending from all around the country.
 If you are looking for antiques or crafts, be sure to visit the Rhinebeck Antiques Fair, located on Route 9 at the Dutchess Valley County Fairgrounds in Rhinebeck New York.
 This very popular Antiques and crafts show has been running for over 30 years and offers a summer and fall show.
 The antiques fair is held entirely indoors on the Dutchess County Fairgrounds at Rhinebeck Antiques Fair.